 A person can start rebuilding their credit at any time, there is no need to wait for the Consumer Proposal or bankruptcy to expire from credit history.

 Bankruptcy: After filing a personal bankruptcy an R9 credit rating will be noted for six years following completion (discharge).
 Credit bureaus can report most “negative information” such as a late payment or collection accounts for up to seven years after the occurrence.
-By following the correct steps to rebuild credit, most people can significantly improve their credit rating in as little as 2-3 years after bankruptcy discharge.
+By following the correct steps to rebuild credit, most people can significantly improve their credit rating in as little as two-three years after bankruptcy discharge.